frankyyyt/rtcpp/README.md

 or more easily here doc/proposal_allocator.pdf.

-I am implementing this proposal on libstdc++, for that I have made a branch of the gcc compiler that you can find on my github page.

 #### Matrix and vector operation suitable for 3D math/physics.

 This is a very simple matrix class that offers most usable operators